i-Mode - Network Structure

 i-Mode Networks utilize two types of computers − servers and clients.
 Servers are the computers that hold information and they are called DoCoMo i-Mode Centers.
 Clients are the computers that we view the information and they are cellular i-Mode phone.

 The following image shows the i-Mode Network structure diagram −

 There are two other important components involved in connecting to a wireless network.
 In order to connect a cellular network to a server, a gateway must exist.
 Also, the web site must be in an i-Mode format.

 An i-Mode gateway translates wireless requests from a mobile phone to the server and sends information from a gateway back to the mobile phone.

 NTT DoCoMo provides a gateway to their users and connects them to i-Mode enabled websites.

-An i-Mode enabled web sites utilizes pages that are written in C-HTML and Transmission between the handhelds and the i-Mode-enabled cell sites is via packet mode using packets of 128 octets at high speed data transmission rates.
+An i-Mode enabled website utilizes pages that are written in C-HTML.
+The transmission between the handhelds and the i-Mode-enabled cell sites takes place via packet mode using packets of 128 octets at high speed data transmission rates.

 An i-Mode phone utilizes a micro-browser to browse i-Mode enabled site.
-These phone usually have a title bar with icons at the top of an LCD screen.
-These icons then allow users to access various services such as weather forecasts, transportation schedules, data searches, and news updates, etc.
+These phones usually have a title bar with icons at the top of an LCD screen.
+These icons then allow users to access various services such as weather forecasts, transportation schedules, data searches, news updates, etc.